tsatria03/SimpleFighterRemake/docks/readme.txt

 Letter, X: toggles auto walking, if pressed.
 Letter, T: Sit/stand at your current location, if pressed.
 Letter, A: Decreases your overall movement speed, if pressed.
-Letter, S: Increases your overall movement speed, if pressed.
+Letter, D: Increases your overall movement speed, if pressed.
+Letter, F: Resets your overall movement speed back to default, if pressed.
 Letter, Q: Anounces the zone you're on, if pressed.
 Letter, P: Pauses or resumes the currently active game, if pressed.
 Letter, R: Reloads ammo into a particular weapon category, if pressed/held down.